 This beachside spot is a stroll away from the museum – just follow the road around from the entrance.
 This spot comes with direct access to the river, fishing, free roaming horses and, ironically, the occasional cow.

 Best of all, it’s completely free.
-Of course there are no facilities here although for those without an onboard bathroom, there’s toilets at the museum.
+Of course there are no facilities here although for those without a toilet in the campervan, there’s toilets at the museum.

 Accommodation in Fray Bentos town